What is a POD?

 What Should I Bring to the POD?

 - Even though it is not necessary, if you have a driver’s license, please bring it with you.
 A driver’s license may help speed the demographic collection process.

 - Adults may pick up medication for other members of their family.
 If a vaccine is being given, all family members will need to come to the POD.

 - For children, please bring weight, age, health information, drug allergies and a list of current medications.

 - For adults, please bring health information, drug allergies and a list of current medications.

 - PODs may be crowded and you may have to stand in line, or wait in a vehicle, for a while.
 Please wear comfortable shoes and bring water, snacks or other comfort items you might need.

 - If you have difficulty standing in line or have additional special needs, people will be there to assist you.
 For help, please make contact with a staff member at the event.

 Organizations may also sign up for mobile distribution, giving an organization the option to send one or few people to the POD, retrieving supplies, and then distributing those supplies at their organization site.
-Contact the SWC EP Regional Coordinator or EP Information Specialist for more information.
+Contact the SWC EP Regional Coordinator for more information.